curl/everything-curl/libcurl-http/headerapi/struct.md

        void *anchor;
     };

 **name** is the name of header.
-It will use the casing used for the first instance of the header with this name.
+It uses the casing used for the first instance of the header with this name.

 **value** is the content.
 It comes exactly as delivered over the network but with leading and trailing whitespace and newlines stripped off.
 The data is